fpgadeveloper/picozed-qgige-axieth/README.md

 ### Library modifications for Vivado 2016.1

-To use this project, a modification must be made to the lwIP libraries provided by the Xilinx SDK.
-The modification can be made either to the BSP code of your SDK workspace, or to the SDK sources.
+To use this project, some modifications must be made to the lwIP libraries provided by the Xilinx SDK.
+These modifications can be made either to the BSP code of your SDK workspace, or to the SDK sources.
 I personally recommend modifying the SDK sources as every rebuild of the BSP results in the BSP sources being overwritten with the SDK sources.